justliam42/MSOE-notes/Classes/CSC 1110/Example 6.md

     return true;
 ```
 First Impressions:
-I can say I know a whole lot about Overri
+I can say I know a whole lot about Overrides and such, but from what I know it seems good to me.